grazai/deep-q-bananacollector/readme.md

 ### Introduction

-This project has been built for the [Udacity Deep Reinforcement Learning Nano Degree Program](https://eu.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This project has been built for the [Graz Deep Learning Meetup](https://www.meetup.com/de-DE/DeepLearningGraz/).
 With this you can train an agent to navigate and collect bananas in a large, square world.

 ![Trained Agent][image1]